 arrays of strings.
 Do not use a vector.

 - Sort both arrays using either a selection sort, bubble sort or an

 sorting both arrays.
-Do not use the STL sort algorithm or
+Do not use the STL sort algorithm or quick sort.

 - Search the dictionary